Mayor's Office

 Presentation at Council Meetings

-Requests for proclamations will be reviewed by City Staff and the Mayor, after which the City will provide notification of how the proclamation will be presented.
+Requests for proclamations will be reviewed by City Staff and the Mayor, after which the City will notify how the proclamation will be presented.
 If a formal presentation at a City Council meeting is available, the expectation is there will be at least one representative on hand to receive the proclamation from the Mayor, and that representative will make brief comments.
-Council meets on the third Thursday of each month at 5:30PM, except on recognized holidays.
+Council meets on the third Thursday of each month at 5:30 PM, except on recognized holidays.

 Instructions for accepting proclamations and recognition at a City Council meeting: